DATA-606-SPRING-2023-THU/mercy_data606/README.md

 **Deployment**

-Deployed the models using Streamlit
+Deployed the models using a open source cloud called Streamlit